mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.3.0-Release-Notes.md

 * The Database Firewall filter does not support multi-statements.
 Using them will result in an error being sent to the client.

+* The SSL support is known to be unstable.

 ## Packaging

-Both RPM and Debian packages are available for MaxScale in addition to the tar based releases previously distributed we now provide
+RPM and Debian packages are provided for the Linux distributions supported by MariaDB Enterprise.

-* CentOS/RedHat 5

-* CentOS/RedHat 6

-* CentOS/RedHat 7

-* Debian 6

-* Debian 7

-* Ubuntu 12.04 LTS

-* Ubuntu 14.04 LTS

-* SuSE Linux Enterprise 11

-* SuSE Linux Enterprise 12